This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Oh New Jersey.
 I never love you more than during the peak of summer.
 Lazy days at the shore, flip flop tan lines, sinfully early happy hours, and piles and piles of Jersey fresh produce.
 New Jersey is known for blueberries, (try them on this cake, this cobbler, or in this shortcake) farmstands selling plump tomatoes, corn on the cob, and juicy peaches.

-This grilled corn and peach salad celebrates the fresh produce I have at my fingertips this summer.
+This grilled corn and peach salad celebrates the fresh produce that I will have at my fingertips this summer.

-I was still craving that slightly charred corn flavor, but wanted to serve a dish that could easily be scooped up with a fork.
-Hello corn salad!
+If you’re craving that slightly charred corn flavor of a cob fresh off the grill, but want the ease of a dish that can easily be scooped up with a fork.
+Well, hello corn salad!

 Let’s make Grilled Corn and Peach Salad